-I am passionate about improving lives through well thought-out designs with an eye for little details.
-I strive to help the young and the old through inventing meaningful products.
-I day dream a lot or sometimes you can say I overthink.
+I am passionate about improving lives through well-thought-out designs with an eye for little details.
+I strive to help the young and the old by inventing meaningful products.
+I daydream a lot or sometimes you can say I overthink.
 I can start off with a new idea and subconsciously drift into crazy, wild ideas.
-I pen my concepts down in sketches and work with my design team to try materialize these ideas into reality.
+I pen my concepts down in sketches and work with my design team to try to materialize these ideas into reality.

 Hegen will continuously introduce new innovations and products to our range.
 Consumers can look forward to new additions to the Hegen range moving forward.
 Watch this space!

 This article is part of Breastfeeding with Love campaign, initiated by The New Age Parents and New Age Pregnancy.

 Join the Breastfeeding with Love Group to find out more and be part of our breastfeeding online community!

 Click on the logos to find out more about our supporting partners.